-It’s a question that has been at the forefront of my mind recently, triggered by a conversation with someone I care about in which we discussed my eating disorder, recovery, and the impact the disorder has.
-Some of the things that were said resonated strongly with me because it was not the first time I had heard them.
+It’s a question that has been at the forefront of my mind recently.
+Triggered by a conversation with someone I care about.
+Some of the things they said resonated strongly because it wasn’t the first time I’d heard them.

 I often find that I’m leading the conversation, and it’s hard work.
 It’s like you’ve got no life in you.
 When you’ve got a drink or two in you, you’ve got confidence and it’s great, I wish you had that confidence all the time.